ontoral/vimconfig/README.md

 vimconfig
 =========

-A repository of Vim editor settings a packages (~/.vim).
+A repository of Vim editor settings and packages (~/.vim).

 To use: